How to Granite Sealer

 Faucets, cooktops and over-mount sinks hide small areas of granite that can be still be attacked by liquids that might seep under a seal.
 Apply the granite sealer to the polished surface of the granite as well as the rough cut holes and edges where these different fixtures will be installed.

-If you're moving into a previously owned home that has granite countertops, you have no clue if they were sealed, and more importantly, if they were sealed with a high-quality sealer.
+If you're moving into a previously owned home that has granite countertops, you have no clue if they were sealed.
+At the same time, the previous homeowner may have used a cheap granite sealer.

-If I were you, I'd take the position that the granite was not sealed and do so on move-in day.
+Be that as it may, assume the granite was not sealed and do so on move-in day.
 If at all possible, do it before you move in.

 I realize you'll be very busy moving in, but you will regret sealing the granite if someone spills grape juice or leaves a greasy pizza box sitting on the countertops as you collapse from all of the work on move-in day.